 The rate of suicide in NSW has been increasing over the last decade.
 The reasons for this increase are many and complex.
-In 2020, a total of 876 people died by suicide in NSW, with the rate of suicide per 100,000 persons decreasing to 10.5.
+In 2021, a total of 880 people died by suicide in NSW, which translates to a decline (from the 2017 baseline) in the rate of suicide to 10.6 per 100,000 persons.
 Reducing the rate of suicide requires continuous collaborative and compassionate action across the community.

 What are we doing?

-Towards Zero Suicides is an $87 million investment over 3 years from 2019-20 in new suicide prevention initiatives that address priorities in the Strategic Framework for Suicide Prevention in NSW 2018-23 and contributes to the Premier’s Priority to reduce the suicide rate by 20% by 2023.
+Building on the $87 million investment in Towards Zero Suicides (2019-20 to 2021-22), a further $143.4 million has been committed over 4 years from 2022-23.
+This investment will continue the delivery of suicide prevention initiatives that address priorities in the NSW whole-of-government Strategic Framework for Suicide Prevention 2022-27 and contribute to the Premier’s Priority to reduce the suicide rate by 20% by 2023.

-The NSW Suicide Monitoring System is now operational and provides data and insights that support communities, local organisations, and government agencies to more effectively respond to suicide.
+The NSW Suicide Monitoring System provides data and insights that support communities, local organisations, and government agencies to more effectively respond to suicide.